 AI and Machine Learning in EDI

 In recent years, artificial intelligence (AI) and machine learning have emerged as powerful tools for businesses to streamline operations and improve efficiency.
-EDI development services providers have quickly recognized these technologies’ potential and are now integrating them into their software solutions.
+EDI service providers have quickly recognized these technologies’ potential and are now integrating them into their software solutions.
 This section will explore how AI and machine learning are used in EDI and how businesses can leverage these technologies to improve their EDI processes.

 Use of AI and machine learning in EDI